 Merely seeking verbal or non-verbal consent from a partner, does not go into the intention or the desire of that partner to engage.
 Seeking enthusiastic consent means ensuring that the agreement is congruent with their desire, something that they can show with their body language, face, and words.

-Envy is when you want what someone else has, sometimes to take it away from them, other times to also have what they have.
+Envy is when you want what someone else has, sometimes to take it away from them, other times to also have what they have. it is often lumped together with jealousy but it helps to understand if what you are feeling is really envy.

 It is need to make up for some lack.
 You can feel into what that lack is rather than trying to think it, and unlock the insecurity behind it.
 It could be that you are conflating what your partner does with others with a real need for love, affection or affirmation.